top of page

 The Case Against a Four Day Work Week

-There are flaws of four day work weeks which every business should consider.
+There are flaws in a four-day work week that every business should consider.

 1. Reluctant Staff Members

-Despite its overarching support, recognise that not everyone will embrace four day work weeks.
+Despite its widespread support, not everyone embraces four day work weeks.

-For staff members who carefully balance their workload across five workdays, cramming their work week into four days might not be unattainable or desirable.
+For staff members who carefully balance their workload across five workdays, cramming their work week into four days might seem overwhelming.

 Additionally, reducing hours might inadvertently lead to less time for breaks, socialising and fun if the focus is on being productive.
 It's essential to avoid sacrificing workplace culture while chasing ambitious weekly goals.